Mageh533/Mageh533/README.md

 Hey there, please dont judge my poor code.
 I am learning still :)

 I am mostly interested in Java, C# and Python.

+Most of my repositories are private, some of the public ones feel free to do whatever with their code unless i added a license to the code.